Francis Parkman: Criticism

 Parkman's work regarding nationality, race, and especially Native Americans has generated criticism.
 C. Vann Woodward wrote that Parkman permitted his bias to control his judgment, employed the trope of "national character" to colour sketches of French and English, and drew a distinction between Indian "savagery" and settler "civilization", for Parkman found the Indian practice of scalping appalling, and made sure to underscore his aversion.
-The French-trained historian W. J. Eccles harshly criticized what he perceived as Parkman's bias against France and Catholic policies, as well as what he considered Parkman's misuse of French language sources.
+British-born Canadian historian of New France W. J. Eccles harshly criticized what he perceived as Parkman's bias against France and Catholic policies, as well as what he considered Parkman's misuse of French language sources, based on Parkman's own personal biases: "In short, his appeal is to innate chauvinism."
 Elsewhere Eccles wrote, "Francis Parkman's epic work La Salle and the Discovery of the Great West (Boston, 1869) is doubtless a great literary work, but, as history, it is, to say the least, of dubious merit."
+Eccles was later characterised as a "fearsome iconoclast" in his historical writings.

 Parkman's view on women brought much criticism to what he had written.
 Parkman called the women of the more aggressive west to be "scraggy necked" also claiming that he disliked the company of the westerners.
 His preference in company was for that of more "gentlemen" societies or of those he viewed as below him who were willing to do as he said.
 As for the women in these "gentlemanly" societies, he still made himself view them as frail and dependent on men even though he had physical dependencies on them.

 Other modern historians have praised elements of Parkman's work, even while recognizing his limitations.
 The historian Robert S. Allen has said that Parkman's history of France and England in North America "remains a rich mixture of history and literature which few contemporary scholars can hope to emulate".
 The historian Michael N. McConnell, while acknowledging the historical errors and racial prejudice in Parkman's book The Conspiracy of Pontiac, has said:

 The American literary critic Edmund Wilson, in his book O Canada, described Parkman's France and England in North America in these terms: "The clarity, the momentum and the color of the first volumes of Parkman's narrative are among the most brilliant achievements of the writing of history as an art."